Urban areas in Sweden: Statistics

 Before 2015 delimitation of localities were made by Statistics Sweden every five years, since then it is trialling a three-year update period.
 The number of urban areas in Sweden increased by 56 to 1,956 in 2010.
 A total of 8,016,000 – 85 per cent – of the Swedish population lived in an urban area; occupying only 1,3 per cent of Sweden's total land area, and the most populous urban area is Stockholm at 1,4 million people.

 There are over 2,000 urban areas in Sweden as defined by Statistics Sweden on 31 December 2023.
 The official term used by Statistics Sweden is "locality" (tätort) instead of "urban area" and they are defined as having a minimum of 200 inhabitants.

 As of December 2023, there are 125 localities with at least ten thousand inhabitants:

-The list is currently under update.